 Mac computers with Apple silicon

-Follow along with our tutorial, embedded right ahead, for step-by-step instructions showing you how to identify Apple silicon and Intel-based Mac computer models.
+Follow along for step-by-step instructions showing you how to identify Apple silicon and Intel-based Mac computer models.

 How to identify Macs with Intel or Apple chip

 You can identify whether your Mac computer is powered by an Intel processor or Apple silicon by using the About This Mac feature that’s available under the Apple menu.